IraAngeles-IBM/watson-ai-voice-enabled-chatbot/docs/Solution-Starter-Kit-Communication-2020/node-red/Node-RED-chatbot.md

-# CHAPTER 2: Create a voice-enabled COVID-19 chatbot using Node-RED
+# STEP 3: Create a voice-enabled COVID-19 chatbot using Node-RED

 Learn how to create a voice-enabled chatbot using Node-RED and the IBM Watson Assistant, Watson Speech to Text, and Watson Text to Speech services.